trixi-framework/TrixiBottomTopography.jl/docs/src/trixi_jl_examples.md

                volume_integral=VolumeIntegralFluxDifferencing(volume_flux))
 ```

 Now the mesh has to be specified.
+As above, we use a Cartesian box mesh created as a `TreeMesh`
-Because we do not have any boundary conditions defined, we can only assume to have a periodic domain.
-Therefore `periodicity` does not have to be specified as it is set to `true` by default.
+in `Trixi.jl`.
+Because we have defined boundary conditions defined, we set the `periodicity`
+to be `false`.

 ```julia
 ###############################################################################